Raul Meireles and the strangest Player of the Year award in Prem history

 But then it all gradually petered out.
 Liverpool’s form was good enough until the end of the season to secure sixth spot, finishing one place ahead of their Merseyside rivals Everton, but they suffered a disappointing defeat in the Europa League to Braga, making 2010-11 a campaign to forget.

-The goals once again dried up for Meireles, who failed to score again after the 1-1 draw with Wigan on February 12.
+The goals once again dried up for Meireles, who failed to score after the 1-1 draw with Wigan on February 12.

 Yet come the end of the season, Meireles somehow found himself named the PFA Fans’ Player of the Year.
 Not just for Liverpool, but for the whole Premier League.